BLIK Level 0

 'checksum' => $checksum,

-'blik_code' => $_POST['blik_code'], // Code from the form
+'blik_code' => $_POST['blik_code'], // Code submitted through the form

 'user_ip' => $_SERVER['REMOTE_ADDR'],